 Ben Roethlisberger is out, so is Jerome Bettis.
 Willie Parker suits up, but only lasts for 5 carries.
-But Bill Cowher a deep bull pen to fall back on.
+But Bill Cowher’s 2005 Steelers have a deep bull pen to fall back on.
 Charlie Batch starts, and while his numbers aren’t pretty, he avoids critical mistakes.

 But the star of the day is Duce Staley, who gets his first carry of the year that day, and adds a total of 14 more for 76 yards and including a long run of 17 and a touchdown.
 He also catches to passes for nine yards.